naclsn/sel/README.md

  `@{{1, 2}, {1:3}}`        | [[1, 2], [1, 2]]
  `@{text, 42, more}`       | ["text", "42", "more"]

-As shown in the last example, when parsing an array, coersion to `Num` is attempted for every entries.
-If a single fails, the array is kept as an array of `Str` (see also: [coersion rules](#Coersion)).
+As shown in the last example, when parsing an list, coersion to `Num` is attempted for every entries.
+If a single fails, the list is kept as an list of `Str` (see also: [coersion rules](#Coersion)).

 ## Prelude